scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 5/14

-Make a melee attack against a target, adding 1 proficiency die.
+Make a melee attack against a target, adding 1 enhanced die.
 On hit deal normal weapon damage.
 If you critical the target's armor provides 1 fewer die until repaired.

-***Enhanced:*** Add a superiority die instead of a proficient die.
+***Enhanced:*** Add a superiority die instead of an enhanced die.

 ___
 #### Target Weakness